how i found my passion in compassion and why its proved so helpful dr hayley d quinn

 I was able to prioritise my well-being in my decision making and go on to re-establish a successful business and better health.

-I can tune in with compassion to how I am feeling and make in the moment decisions about what is my stuff and what is my clients.
+In my work, it has been so helpful for both me and my clients, that I am able to track myself and my own nervous system.
+I can tune in with compassion to how I am feeling and make in the moment decisions about what are my own stressors and fears and what is helpful to share with my clients.
 I have reminders in my office that help me stay tuned in, because at the end of the day, I am just a human being and remembering to do the things that are helpful is not always easy right!

 I can be more present to myself which in turn allows me to be more present with my clients so I can provide the service I want to provide and take care of myself in that process.

 Connecting with my compassionate self allows me to access wisdom when I am making business decisions.
-It helps me make helpful and intentional decisions rather than decisions coming from a place of threat, scarcity, not enoughness.
+It helps me make helpful and intentional decisions rather than decisions coming from a place of threat, scarcity, or not enoughness.

 In taking care of myself like this at work, I now have more time, space and energy to focus on the other aspects of my life.